funyug/crypto-price-widget/README.md

 ## Usage

 - Left-click the tray icon to see the current price and menu
+- Use the context menu to switch exchanges or enable/disable auto start
 - Click "Refresh" to manually update the price
 - Click "Quit" to exit the application

 ## Notes

-- The app uses the CoinGecko API to fetch price data
+- The app uses the CoinGecko and CoinDCX APIs to fetch price data
 - Internet connection is required for price updates
+- For auto start, the app adds itself to the current user's startup (no admin required).
+If you see a permission error, run the app from a user-writable location (not Program Files).